Improved “Town Centre Approach”

-Solihull Council is working on improving the access for pedestrians and cyclists between the town centre and from Solihull Station with the ‘Town Centre Approach.’
+Solihull Council is working on improving the access for pedestrians and cyclists between the town centre and Solihull Station with the “Town Centre Approach”.

-The first stage of the scheme will include a new crossing at Blossomfield Road, the widening of pavements on Station Approach and Homer Road and improvements to the carriageway surface.
-The changes will create more space and priority for pedestrians and cyclists and will make Solihull Town Centre and the Station more accessible and attractive to commuters and visitors alike.
+The first stage of the scheme will include a new crossing at Blossomfield Road and improved widening of pavements on Station Approach and Homer Road.
+The changes will create more space and priority for pedestrians and cyclists and make Solihull Town Centre and the Station more accessible and attractive to commuters and visitors alike.

-Sign up to our Stay Connected bulletin to receive updates on the scheme straight to your email at www.solihull.gov.uk/stayconnected and search for the ‘Town Centre Approach’ bulletin under Solihull Connected.
+Sign up to our Stay Connected bulletin to receive updates on the scheme straight to your email.

-The construction is due to start in Spring and aims to be completed by the Summer.
+The construction is due to start in March 2018 and aims to be completed by summer 2018.